 After breakfast, you will take an interesting walk to discover a sacred hill.
 Locals believe that this mysterious place - where many high stone pinnacles are stacked up in an unbelievably irregular way – is the former home of the Gods.
 Inside a deep crack on the higher side of the mountain there is the oracle’s cave, an important place of pilgrimage.
 People however are allowed inside only if accompanied by adepts.
-In this mountain live the Talensi people.
-Their typical fortified house, where around sixty people can live together, is made of clay and wood.
+In this mountain area live the Talensi people.
+Their typical fortified house, where around 60 people can live together, is made of clay and wood.
 It looks like a maze and is only accessible through the single entrance door.
 Alleys, small stairs, egg-shaped rooms and terraces all make up a harmonious whole of a great beauty.

 Overnight on a full board basis at Kamil Legacy Hotel or similar